-This is a fact sheet for bodies within the Ombudsman’s jurisdiction explaining what the Ombudsman expects from them in relation to the recommendations he makes in his reports or the actions he agrees with them to resolve a complaint without a formal report being issued.
-It does not cover every detail of our procedures, which are available on our website.
+This is a factsheet for bodies within our jurisdiction explaining what we expect from them in relation to the recommendations we make in our reports or the actions we agree with them to resolve a complaint without a formal report being issued.
+It does not cover every detail of our procedures.

-The Ombudsman’s role is to consider whether a complainant has suffered an injustice as a result of maladministration or service failure by a body within his jurisdiction.
-If the Ombudsman finds that the complainant has suffered such an injustice, he can make recommendations aimed at putting matters right.
+Our role is to consider whether a complainant has suffered an injustice as a result of maladministration or service failure by a body within our jurisdiction.
+If we find that the complainant has suffered such an injustice, we can make recommendations aimed at putting matters right.

-When the Ombudsman investigates a complaint, he will usually conclude the investigation by issuing a report or by discontinuing it as a result of action agreed by the body.
+When we investigate a complaint, we will usually conclude the investigation by issuing a report or by discontinuing it as a result of action agreed by the body.
 In both these cases we will ask the body to provide us with evidence that it has carried out any recommendations made or actions agreed.

-The Ombudsman is keen to ensure that his recommendations are effective, so if the body considers that the proposed recommendations can be improved, it should let us know.
+We are keen to ensure that our recommendations are effective, so if the body considers that the proposed recommendations can be improved, it should let us know.
 The caseworker will be happy to discuss any questions or comments the body has about proposed recommendations.
 Occasionally, if the proposed recommendations are likely to be complex or technical, the caseworker may contact the body before issuing the draft to discuss them.

 If the body agrees the recommendations it should let the caseworker know within the deadline set.
 The final decision will then be issued.
 Bodies should not implement the recommendations before the final decision has been issued, unless otherwise agreed with the caseworker.

 If the body does not agree one or more of the recommendations, it should provide reasons.
 We will then consider these carefully, together with any comments received from the complainant.
 We may need to make further enquiries or seek professional advice depending on the comments received.
 If the recommendations change substantially as a result of comments, it is likely that we will issue a further draft report to both parties to allow an additional opportunity to comment.
-If, however, after carefully considering the comments, the Ombudsman believes the recommendations should stand and the body still does not agree, then he will consider issuing a public report.
+If, however, after carefully considering the comments, we believe the recommendations should stand and the body still does not agree, then we will consider issuing a public report.

-Once the recommendations have been agreed, the Ombudsman will issue a final report or decision letter to the complainant and the body.
-This will set out the agreed recommendations/actions and the timescales for informing the Ombudsman that the actions have been carried out.
-The timescales stipulated will be for informing the Ombudsman that the actions have been completed, not for actually carrying out the actions.
+Once the recommendations have been agreed, we will issue a final report or decision letter to the complainant and the body.
+This will set out the agreed recommendations/actions and the timescales for informing us that the actions have been carried out.
+The timescales stipulated will be for informing us that the actions have been completed, not for actually carrying out the actions.

-The body should provide evidence to the Ombudsman within the timescales set that each individual action has been completed.
+The body should provide evidence to us within the timescales set that each individual action has been completed.
 It is not sufficient to simply state that the recommendations have been implemented; we will need to see evidence that they have been.

 Often it will be straightforward to provide evidence that a recommendation has been completed (for example, a copy of an apology letter sent to the complainant, or a copy of an amended policy together with evidence of approval from the relevant officer or committee).
 In more complex cases, the caseworker will set out what evidence is required and will be happy to discuss if it is not clear.